mamrehn/machine-learning-tutorials/markdown/setup-git-for-github.md

 In response, the text editor appears.
 Change all but the oldest commits' `pick` to `squash` to meld one commit into the previous.

 **Note**: Don't prune a good version history!
-Use this for a series of very small changes only - like typo correction.
+Use this for a series of very small changes only - like typo correction, or subsequent small changes necessary for this version to finally compile/run which you did not intend to create at all.

 ### Additional sources to learn git(hub)